MicrosoftDocs/power-automate-docs/articles/limits-and-config.md

 ## Concurrency, looping, and debatching limits

-Here are the limits for a single flow run:
+The following table contains the limits for a single flow run.

 | Name | Limit | Notes |
 | ---- | ----- | ----- |